Electronic Patient Information – Keep It Protected

 - Backup media storage from daily backup jobs

-Take this seriously.
-A short vulnerabilities assessment can prevent a major exposure, affecting a business for years.
+A short vulnerabilities assessment can prevent a major exposure, impacting a business for years.

-- To reduce your exposure, limit who has access to the passwords of your firewall, router, wireless devices, etc. This could include internal IT resources or outside vendors.
+- To reduce your exposure, limit who has access to the passwords of your firewall, router, and wireless devices.
+This could include internal IT resources or outside vendors.

 - If there’s uncertainty about the current password protection, reset network appliances to the factory default and start over.